Can Plants Be Used As Pesticides? 14 Botanical Pesticides You Can Make At Home

 Are Pesticidal Plants Dangerous For Humans?

 Even though they have an organic nature, botanicals should be used with caution since they could be toxic.
 They are not necessarily safer for humans and pets.
 In many cases they can cause allergies, rashes, and in some cases carcinogens.
 Also, it’s good to know that most botanicals have a wide spectrum efficacy and often can kill both good and bad bugs, indiscriminately.
-When using any botanical pesticides in the garden, do it always with caution.
+When using any botanical pesticides in the garden, always do it cautiously.

 Are Pesticidal Plants Any Good?